-- 1. Undertake reporting in accordance with the procedures listed in the CVC WHS Hazard / Incident Reporting Guidelines - 2.
+- Undertake reporting in accordance with the procedures listed in the CVC WHS Hazard / Incident Reporting Guidelines - 2.
 If required, evacuate the site - 3.
 Contact Water & Sewer Engineer and/or Manager Water Cycle (Refer contact list Appendix 6) - 4.
 Report the incident to Council's WHS Unit on 6643 0822, 6643 0820 or 0427 288 483.

-2.2.2 Pollution incident
+4.2.2 Pollution incident

-Water Cycle have developed a Standard Operating Procedure No. 11 for responding to major pollution incidents, which is available on Water Cycle's K Drive at B:\Water Cycle\SEWERE\PIRMPs\ 011 Major Pollution Incidents Form.doc Major Pollution Incidents Form.doc and is included at Appendix 9.
+Water Cycle have developed a Standard Operating Procedure No. 11 for responding to major pollution incidents, which is available on Water Cycle's local drive and is included at Appendix 8.

-2.3 Community notification
+4.3 Community notification

 Impacts on the community due to sewage distribution and treatment incidents are variable and depend on location, volumes of spills or other factors.
-Communication methods will be used on a case by case basis and in all situations Clarence Valley Council will attempt to provide early warning to directly affected premises (either upstream or downstream depending on tidal impacts where relevant) by phone call or site visit.
+Communication methods will be used on a case-by-case basis and in all situations Clarence Valley Council will attempt to provide early warning to directly affected premises by phone call or site visit.
 Early warning is to include details of what the incident is, how those affected can prepare and respond, and provide important advice such as avoiding contact and use of affected waterways.

 Where early warning is not possible Clarence Valley Council will provide notification and communication during and after an incident to advise those affected with information, advice and updates.
-Notification and communication methods will be determined on a case by case basis and the following methods may be used:
+Notification and communication methods will be determined on a case-by-case basis and the following methods may be used: